 Quality is one of the most expensive and sought-after merchandise in the world.
 Always has been, probably always will be.
 And it’s not so much the location as its reputation and winery quality content.
 That’s what you have to pay for.
 Professional tour companies consider this when writing their quotation.
 It’s also built on a foundation of up-to-date information.

+If you’re looking to experience a wine tour like royalty, keep in mind that the level of luxury and service you expect will influence the cost.
 Distance is another factor to consider.
-Do you have to take a flight to someplace in your plan?
+Do you have to take a flight to someplace in your travel plan?
 Extra cost!
 Keep your budget in mind.

 How are you moving around?
 And are you alone, with family and/or friends, or in a group?

 You’ve got to think about your transportation.
 Flight is out for obvious reasons, unless on your way to the city you’ve chosen for your tour.
-Tour companies have options that include limos, hot air balloons, horse-drawn carriages, and even vans, for group transport.
+For a wine tour like royalty, tour companies have options that include limos, hot air balloons, horse-drawn carriages, and even vans for group transport.
 Each has its price tag, so choose wisely.

 Long live the budget.